lukeboustridge-prog/Worldskills/README.md

 pnpm dev
 ```

 Visit [http://localhost:3000](http://localhost:3000) to sign in with your configured email.
+The address defined by `HOST_EMAIL`
+is automatically granted the Skill Advisor role and is used as the default sender for magic links.
+Emails are sent using the SMTP
-Magic link emails are sent using the SMTP settings above (the link is also logged to the server console when SMTP is absent).
+settings above (the link is also logged to the server console when SMTP is absent).

 ## Running tests & linting